Orbit (gum): Orbit for Kids

 Orbit Kids is another sub brand aimed at children.
-Flavors include bubblegum, strawberry and banana, and grapes.
+Flavors include bubblegum, strawberry, banana, and grapes.

 Orbit Mist

 Orbit Mist (Excel Mist in Canada) was launched in about 2009. had "micro-bursts" which are small polka dot chips filled with a flavor contrast to the rest of the stick.
 The "micro-bursts" were meant to create "a hydrating sensation", as claimed on the box.
 Flavors were Peppermint Spray, Watermelon Spring, and Mango Surf.
 Orbit discontinued the Orbit Mist subline in 2013.